 |Rosella Machine Intelligence & Data Mining|

-Timely identification of newly emerging trends is very important to businesses.
+Timely identification of newly emerging customer trends is very important to businesses.
 Sales patterns of customer segments may indicate market trends.
 Upward and downward trends in sales signify new market trends.
 Time-series predictive modeling can be used to identify market trends embedded in changes of sales revenues.
-Understanding of sales trends is important for marketing as well as for customer retention.
-Typical sales trend analysis includes;
+Understanding of customer and sales trends is important for marketing as well as for customer retention.
+Typical customer and sales trend analysis includes;

-Segmentation methods and techniques for Sales trend analysis and Sales trend forecasting
+Segmentation methods and techniques for Customer trend analysis and Sales trend forecasting

 Sales forecasting methods and techniques: Time-series Regression